Instructions for Schedule D: Income - Gifts

 - Parking passes not used for official agency business

 - Food, beverages, and accommodations, including those provided in direct connection with your attendance at a convention, conference, meeting, social event, meal, or like gathering

 - Rebates/discounts not made in the regular course of business to members of the public without regard to official status

 - Wedding gifts (See Reference Pamphlet, page 16)

 - An honorarium received prior to assuming office (You may report an honorarium as income on Schedule C, rather than as a gift on Schedule D, if you provided services of equal or greater value than the payment received.
 See Reference Pamphlet, page 10, regarding your ability to receive future honoraria.)

 - Forgiveness of a loan received by you

 You are not required to disclose:

-- Gifts that were not used and that, within 30 days after receipt, were returned to the donor or delivered to a charitable organization without being claimed by you as a charitable contribution for tax purposes
+- Gifts that were not used and that, within 30 days after receipt, were returned to the donor or delivered to a charitable organization or government agency without being claimed by you as a charitable contribution for tax purposes

 - Gifts from your spouse or registered domestic partner, child, parent, grandparent, grandchild, brother, sister, and certain other famly members (See Regulation 18942 for a complete list.).
 The exception does not apply if the donor was acting as an agent or intermediary for a reportable source who was the true donor.